open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 If a property is _not_ required, it should include a [meta schema comment](./CONTRIBUTING.md#meta-schema) describing the semantics when it is omitted.

-If a property `type` includes `null`, it must include a [comment](./CONTRIBUTING.md#description-generation) describing the semantics when the value is `null`.
+If a property `type` includes `null`, it must include a [meta schema comment](./CONTRIBUTING.md#meta-schema) describing the semantics when the value is `null`.
 It's common for properties with primitive types to allow `null`. `object` types allow `null` if no properties are required and the presence of the property key is meaningful.

 ### Polymorphic types